LockheedMartinEntityFramework/CourseOutline/README.md

-Entity Framework Training: Mastering the ADO.NET Entity Framework

-**Course Number: **ADO-208\
-**Duration: **4 days\

-**Entity Framework Training Overview**
+## Training Overview

 Accelebrate’s Mastering the ADO.NET Entity Framework training teaches developers how to build the data tier of their applications using Microsoft’s powerful object-relational mapping (ORM) framework.

 **Note: **This Entity Framework class can be tailored for version 5, 6, or later of the framework.

-**Entity Framework Training Prerequisites**
+## Training Prerequisites

 All attendees must be experienced .NET developers and have prior experience with ADO.NET and basic SQL.

-**Hands-on/Lecture Ratio**
+## Hands-on/Lecture Ratio

 This Entity Framework class is 60% hands-on, 40% lecture, with the longest lecture segments lasting for 25 minutes.

-**Entity Framework Training Materials**
+## Training Materials

 All Entity Framework training attendees receive a copy of Microsoft's *Microsoft ADO.NET Entity Framework Step by Step* and comprehensive courseware covering all topics in the course

-**Software Needed on Each Student PC**

--   Windows XP or later, with the latest service pack updates and at
-    > least 3 GB RAM

--   Visual Studio 2012 or later (note: Visual Studio 2013 requires
-    > Windows 7 or later)

--   SQL Server Express 2012

--   Related databases and lab files that Accelebrate will provide

-**Entity Framework Training Objectives**
+## Training Objectives

 All students will: